AmBadAl/Diabetes/README.md

 The project is structured as follows:

 ## Getting Started
-To get started with this project, please follow these steps:
+To get started with this project as a developer, please follow these steps:

--
--
--
+- First, clone the repository.
+- You can change the UI and reproduce the result of classic models using ml_model.ipynb notebook.
+Also, you can reproduce MLP model results using MLP_Model.ipynb notebook.
+- At the end, to change .exe file you can apply your changes to app.py file and run the last cells of ml_model.ipynb notebook.

+If you just need the application, you can download it from [here](https://github.com/AmBadAl/Diabetes).

 ## Implemented Models
 we have implemented the following models on our dataset: